Embed This Data

 Malaysia’s top individual income tax rate is 26 percent, and its top corporate tax rate is 25 percent.
-Other taxes include a capital gains tax.
-The overall tax burden equals 15.3 percent of the domestic economy.
-Government spending is equivalent to 29 percent of GDP, and public debt has increased slightly to about 56 percent of the domestic economy.
-In 2013, the government moved to reduce fuel subsidies in order to narrow budget imbalances.
+Other taxes include a sales tax and a capital gains tax.
+Overall tax revenue amounts to 16.1 percent of domestic income.
+Government spending amounts to 29.5 percent of the domestic economy, and public debt is equal to 58 percent of gross domestic product.